cnokello/ona-data/README.md

 {"message":"Request processing successful","responseCode":200,"data":"This is just a test.
 It was successful"}

-if the application deployment was started successfully.
+if the application deployment and startup was successful.

 PROCESSING THE JSON FILE
 ========================